ademiltonnunes/ChatGPT-API-GenAI-Driven-Apps/ChatGPTAPI/Chatbot-From-Files/README.md

 To interact with documents loaded into the system, the following techniques from the course were employed:

-- **Document Loading**: In this project, data comes from PDFs, but it can be sourced from websites, different databases, YouTube, etc. LangChain offers 80 different types of document loaders.
-Regardless of the data source, the data must be in text format for system consumption.
+- **Document Loading**: Data can be sourced from various formats including PDFs, websites, databases, and YouTube videos, then converted into text format for system consumption.

 - **Splitting Documents**: Once the document is loaded in text format, it is divided into chunks, configurable based on semantic syntax.
 The project uses the RecursiveCharacterTextSplitter approach and includes Chunk Overlap configuration, influencing the continuity of information.